arabog/ALX-Study-1/Readme.md

 }
 ```
 **Do while loops**
-While loops are great, but there might be times when you need to do one particular thing: you want to always execute a block, and then maybe repeat it.
-This is done using the do while keyword.
+While loops are great, but there might be times when you need to do one particular thing: you want to always execute a block, before you repeat it.
+This is done using the `do while` keyword.

 ```
 int i = 0;